permaevidence/smsGPT/README.md

 ```

 2. Copy `.env.example` to `.env` and fill in your credentials.
 Make sure `SECRET_KEY` is a secure random value (e.g. `openssl rand -hex 32`).

+   You'll also need a Stripe secret key in `STRIPE_SECRET_KEY` to enable credit purchases.

 3. Run the app: